AdobeDocs/campaign.en/help/v8/send/twitter.md

     The **[!UICONTROL Target of the proofs]** tab lets you define the Twitter account to use for test deliveries before the final delivery.

-    As detailed in the [configuration steps](../connect/ac-tw.md#tw-test-account), you must create a private Twitter account dedicated to sending proofs.
+    As detailed in the [configuration steps](../connect/ac-tw.md#tw-test-account), you must create a private test Twitter account dedicated to sending proofs.

     >[!NOTE]
     >